NotSludgeBomb/NotSludgeBomb.github.io/about.markdown

 permalink: /about/
 ---
 Hello, I'm NotSludgeBomb (emphasis on the "Not", people tend to just call me "SludgeBomb" or "Sludge").
-I'm an open source software developer and Linux user, and I enjoy talking about both of those things.
-I also enjoy video games and speedcubing, though I don't discuss those as much, as Tux has taken over my mind.
-One of my main focuses in my discussions is Linux's approachability as an operating system, and how we can make it easier for newcomers.
+I'm an open source software developer and Linux user.
+I use this blog to talk about Linxu and open source software.
+One of my main focuses is Linux's approachability as an operating system, and how we can make it easier for newcomers.

-I'm a massive sl\*t for Flatpak, Wayland, and GNOME.
-Proponent of Fedora Linux (though I don't use it myself because I'm nerdass).
+I'm a massive sl\*t for Flatpak, Wayland, GNOME, and Fedora Linux.
+Anti-sl\*t for Snaps, x11, and KDE Plasma.

 # Hardware I Use